vbatts/docker/docs/sources/reference/commandline/cli.md

 ### Filtering

-The filtering flag (-f or --filter) format is of "key=value".
-If there are more than one filter, then pass multiple flags (e.g. `--filter "foo=bar" --filter "bif=baz"`)
+The filtering flag (-f or --filter) format is a "key=value" pair.
+If there is more than one filter, then pass multiple flags (e.g. `--filter "foo=bar" --filter "bif=baz"`)

 Current filters: